 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.65% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Prescott is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Prescott does not have a public transit system used by locals to get to and from work.

 The percentage of people in Prescott who are college-educated is somewhat higher than the average US community of 21.84%: 27.40% of adults in Prescott have at least a bachelor's degree.